 Are aerial photographs allowed in Croatia?

 The rules described so far relate solely to flying a drone in Croatia.
 But if you want to take aerial photos and videos with your drone, then you also need a permit from the State Geodetic Administration (SGA, contact [email protected]).
 The applications are treated very differently, and so far it has not been possible to determine the criteria for the approval of the authority.
-However, it seems to be beneficial if you explain that your recordings are for family use only and should not be published.
-In the case of private flights, theoretically no permission is required from the SGA, but the authority decides in each case whether the permit is necessary.
-Also, there was already the information from the SGA that private individuals may not create aerial photographs.

 We have researched the listed drone regulations for Croatia to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Croatia!